ryanashcraft/vroom-vroom/README.md

 This project depends on several C++11 features.
 The compiler you use must support C++11 threads, lambda expressions, and unique pointers.

-## Compilation
+## Compiling

+Start by duplicating `Makefile.sample` to `Makefile`.
+There are default values for all of the variables, but some values may need to be changed to fit your preferences and platform requirements.

-If the V8 library is installed outside of normal library search paths, you will need to edit the Makefile to define the locations of the V8 static libraries.
-Specifically, you will need to set the `V8HOME` and `ARCH` variables in. `V8HOME` should be the directory that has the V8 include and out directories. `ARCH` should be the target architecture of the V8 compilation.
+If the V8 library is installed outside of normal library search paths, you will need to edit the Makefile to define the locations of the V8 static libraries by setting the `V8HOME` and `ARCH` variables.

-Change your preferred compiler by changing the `C++` variable in the Makefile.

-Compile for release or debugging by changing `TYPE`.

-## Path Resolution
+## Running

+There is a target for compiling and running.
+Simply run `make run`.
+Or simply run the linked `vroomvroom` executable after compiling with `make`.

+By default, the server opens on port 8000.
+This can be defined at runtime by setting a command-line argument (e.g. `vroomvroom 8001`).

+## Handling HTTP Requests

 HTTP requests are resolved by accessing files from the public directory.
 If the file does not exist, a 404 HTTP status code will be returned to the client.